thiagoolsilva/parq-analyser/README.md

 ```
 $ parq-analyser -h

-usage: parq-analyser [-h] [-P --path] [-H --head] [-T --tail] [-D --drop] [-C] [-verbose] [-v]
+usage: parq-analyser [-h] [-P --path] [-H --head] [-T --tail] [-D --drop] [-SC SC [SC ...]] [-C] [-verbose] [-v]

 Process parquet file data

 optional arguments:
   -h, --help       show this help message and exit
   -P --path        the path of parquet file
   -H --head        the numbers of the first rows to be returned.
-The default value is 5 and the maximum accepted is 199 and this is the default operation selected by program if
+The default value is 5 and the maximum accepted is 199 and
-              no one is provided.
+                   this is the default operation selected by program if no one is provided.
   -T --tail        the numbers of the last rows to be returned.
 The maximum number accepted is 199
   -D --drop        the numbers of the first rows to be dropped.
 The maximum number accepted is 199
+  -SC SC [SC ...]
+List of selected columns to be returned separated by space
   -C               Get total rows
   -verbose         enable verbose mode
   -v               shows the app version

 Enjoy the program!
 ```